 Embassy Luanda was a trailer park, plain and simple.
 As admin officer I was the only American in the admin section, which meant I was also leasing officer, contracting officer, certifying officer, and HR adviser.
-I sort of saw this coming and managed to get enrolled in the the financial mgmt and HR courses before leaving Washington.
+I saw this coming and managed to get enrolled in all the financial mgmt and HR courses before leaving Washington.
 I had time to take the overseas management officer course, but my brainless Career Development Officer (CDO) informed me that you had to be FS-02 to take that course.
 When I countered that I was going to fill an FS-02 job, she simply said, “but you’re an FS-04, No exceptions.”
 It was a big disappointment for me.
 I could have used that class.
 But that is spilt milk, no use crying over it.

 One by one, we found residential properties outside, negotiated leases, and moved all remaining staffers off the compound and into newly rented houses and apartments as quickly as our guys could complete the make-ready preps.
 Of course, it was never quick enough, nor the make-ready good enough for the prospective tenant.
 We did our best.
 Then we started the arduous task of securing the permits and permissions from various government offices to begin the New Office Building (NOB) construction project.